 What to do After an Audition

-As Bryan Cranston said at the start of this page, an audition is an opportunity to act; that’s all.
-Once you have left the audition room, or sent in your self tape – forget it.
+As Bryan Cranston said at the start of this page, an audition is an opportunity to act: that’s all.
+Once you have left the audition room, or sent in your self tape, forget about it.
 If you get a call back, or better still the role, great, but you shouldn’t spend time worrying about the result of an audition.
 There are just too many factors that are out of your hands, so it’s not worth stressing about.

 We hope this article was helpful.
 There are plenty of links to more in-depth pages so make sure you check them out.
 Try not to be too worried about auditions, they are a natural part of the acting game and changing the way you look at them will serve you in your career.
 If you can try to see them as a chance to do what you love rather than something you dread, or stress about, you will be a much happier and healthier actor.